nelson54/recipes/recipes/meat/taco-filling.md

 **Instructions**

 1. Cook and stir ground beef in a large skillet over medium heat with onion until the meat is brown and crumbly, about 10 minutes; drain excess grease.

-Stir in chili seasoning mix, ranch-style beans, and diced tomatoes with green chilies.
+2. Stir in chili seasoning mix, ranch-style beans, and diced tomatoes with green chilies.

-Bring the mixture to a boil, reduce heat to low, and simmer until the ground beef mixture is thick, about 10 minutes; let simmer while you finish remaining steps.
+3. Bring the mixture to a boil, reduce heat to low, and simmer until the ground beef mixture is thick, about 10 minutes.